-The Organization has a \$100,000 line of credit with a financial institution, which bears interest at the prime rate plus 3.25% (6.50% at December 31, 2021 and 2020).
+The Organization has a \$100,000 line of credit with a financial institution, which bears interest at the prime rate plus 3.25% (10.75% at December 31, 2022).
 The line of credit is uncollateralized and does not have a stated maturity date but can be cancelled at any time by the Organization or by the financial institution if the account is mishandled.
-There was no outstanding balance under the line of credit as of December 31, 2021 or 2020.
+There was no outstanding balance under the line of credit as of December 31, 2022.